Rhode Island: Economy

 The Rhode Island economy had a colonial base in fishing.

 The Blackstone River Valley was a major contributor to the American Industrial Revolution.
 It was in Pawtucket that Samuel Slater set up Slater Mill in 1793, using the waterpower of the Blackstone River to power his cotton mill.
 For a while, Rhode Island was one of the leaders in textiles.
-However, with the Great Depression, most textile factories relocated to southern U.S. states.
+With the Great Depression, most textile factories relocated to southern U.S. states.

 The textile industry still constitutes a part of the Rhode Island economy but does not have the same power.

 Other important industries in Rhode Island's past included toolmaking, costume jewelry, and silverware.
 An interesting by-product of Rhode Island's industrial history is the number of abandoned factories, many of which are now condominiums, museums, offices, and low-income and elderly housing.
 Today, much of Rhode Island's economy is based on services, particularly healthcare and education, and still manufacturing to some extent.

 The state's nautical history continues in the 21st century in the form of nuclear submarine construction.

-Per the 2013 American Communities Survey, Rhode Island has the highest paid elementary school teachers in the country, with an average salary of $75,028 (adjusted to inflation).
+Per the 2013 American Community Survey, Rhode Island has the highest paid elementary school teachers in the country, with an average salary of $75,028 (adjusted to inflation).

 The headquarters of Citizens Financial Group, the 14th largest bank in the United States, is in Providence.
 The Fortune 500 companies CVS Caremark and Textron are based in Woonsocket and Providence, respectively.
 FM Global, GTECH Corporation, Hasbro, American Power Conversion, Nortek, and Amica Mutual Insurance are all Fortune 1000 companies based in Rhode Island.

+According to the Bureau of Economic Analysis, Rhode Island's gross state product in 2024 was $82.5 billion, ranking 44th in the nation.

 Rhode Island's 2000 total gross state production was $46.18 billion (adjusted to inflation), placing it 45th in the nation.
 Its 2000 per capita personal income was $41,484 (adjusted to inflation), 16th in the nation.
 Rhode Island has the lowest level of energy consumption per capita of any state.

-Additionally, Rhode Island is rated as the 5th most energy efficient state in the country.
+Additionally, Rhode Island was rated as the 5th most energy efficient state in the country.
 In December 2012, the state's unemployment rate was 10.2%.

 This has gradually reduced to 3.5% in November 2019, however, the coronavirus pandemic brought the unemployment rate to a high of 18.1% in April 2020.
 This has since reduced to 10.5% in September 2020 and is projected to further decrease to 7% in October 2020.